Irish Travellers: Religion

-Travellers have a distinctive approach to religion; the vast majority of them are practising Roman Catholics and they also pay particular attention to issues of healing.
+The vast majority of Travellers are practising Roman Catholics, and they pay particular attention to issues of faith healing.
 Many have been known to follow a strict code of behaviour that dictates some of their moral beliefs and influences their actions.
 Irish Travellers are known to practice their Catholic faith at holy wells and shrines across Ireland.

 Travellers were excluded in the past from everyday parish activities in Ireland.
 Richard O'Brien of the Kerry diocese is a member of the Traveller community who started a groundbreaking initiative to reach out to the Irish Traveller community and help them to be more involved in parish life.
-The Irish Bishops Conference released a statement to every parish, asking them to welcome Irish Travellers to their towns and villages throughout Ireland.
+In 2022, the Irish Bishops Conference released a statement to every parish, asking them to welcome Irish Travellers to their towns and villages throughout Ireland.

+Culture

+Hedgehogs are, or at least used to be, eaten by Irish Travellers.
+Irish scones are also popular among Irish Travellers in the United States.
+A typical meal is coddle or spuds and cabbage with Irish soda bread.

 Education

 In 2004, it was reported that Traveller children often grow up outside educational systems.
-Traveller children were reported in 2017 to leave education at a younger age than children in the settled community, with 28% leaving the education system by age 13.
+In 2017, Traveller children were reported to leave education at a younger age than children in the settled community, with 28% leaving the education system by age 13.

 One of the causes identified is the historical marginalisation of the community within the educational system.
 The segregation of Traveller children from their settled peers led to worse outcomes in regard to undertaking state examinations, and levels of numeracy and literacy.

 The Irish Traveller Movement, a community advocacy group, promotes equal access to education for Traveller children.
-In the Census of Ireland 2016, 167 Travellers are enumerated as having a third level educational qualification, a rise from 89 in 2011.
+In the 2016 Ireland census, 167 Travellers received a third level educational qualification, a rise from 89 in 2011.

 In December 2010, the Irish Equality Tribunal ruled in favour of a Traveller child in an anti-discrimination suit which covered the admission practices of CBS High School Clonmel in County Tipperary.
 In July 2011, the secondary school in Clonmel successfully appealed the decision of the Equality Tribunal that its admission criteria were indirectly discriminatory against children from the Traveller community.

+The All Ireland Traveller Health Study found that 50% of Travellers reported issues with literacy.